-I have audited the accompanying balance sheets of Multiplayer Online Dragon, Inc. (the "Company"), a development stage company, as of March 31, 2012 and 2011, and the related statements of operations, stockholders' equity, and cash flows for the years ended March 31, 2012 and 2011, and for the period July 3, 2008 (inception) to March 31, 2012.
+We have audited the accompanying statement of financial position of Multiplayer Online Dragon Inc. as of March 31, 2013, and the related statements of changes in stockholders' equity, comprehensive loss, and cash flows for the year then ended.
 These financial statements are the responsibility of the Company's management.
-My responsibility is to express an opinion on these financial statements based on my audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.

-I conducted my audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-I believe that my audits provide a reasonable basis for my opinion.
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audit provide a reasonable basis for our opinion.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Multiplayer Online Dragon, Inc., a development stage company, as of March 31, 2012 and 2011, and the results of its operations and cash flows for the years ended March 31, 2012 and 2011, and for the period July 3, 2008 (inception) to March 31, 2012 in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Multiplayer Online Dragon Inc. as of March 31, 2013 and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The accompanying financial statements referred to above have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company's present financial situation raises substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to this matter are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company is in in the research and development stage and has suffered recurring losses from operations.
+This raises substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 1.
+These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.